 This is an intensive, 3-day, field-based seminar designed to take your backcountry ski / snowboard mountaineering to the next level.
 A precursor for ski objectives in the Tetons, Rainier, Denali or the Alps, the course also enables participants to ski incredible peaks and couloirs in the Wasatch Mountains.
 We will teach and practice skills for safe climbing and skiing on big and steep terrain.

 Techniques covered include the use of ice axe, boot and ski crampons; ropes, knots, anchors and rappelling; glacial navigation and crevasse rescue; belayed climbing and skiing; reading snow and terrain; avalanche hazard evaluation and mitigation; and steep skiing.
-The program is offered in late March when the Utah snowpack is typically deep and strong enough for ski mountaineering objectives.
+The program is offered in late winter when the Utah snowpack is typically deep and strong enough for ski mountaineering objectives.